alicodes02/Bank-Management-System-OOP-Java/README.md

 # Bank-Management-System-OOP-Java
-Bank Management System is a System built using Object Oriented Principles like Composition, Aggregation, Encapsulation, Polymorphism and Inheritance in Java Programming Language.
+Bank Management System is an Object Oriented System which is built using OOP Principles like Composition, Aggregation, Encapsulation, Polymorphism and Inheritance in Java Programming Language.

 Features of the System are :